waikato-datamining/adams-website/pages/root/index.rst

         <!-- News -->
         <div class="col-md-6">
           <h2>Blog</h2>
           <p>Stay up-to-date with what is happening with ADAMS by reading our blog.
-Our blog covers not only events, but also updates regarding to additional functionality, bugfixes and more.</p>
+Our blog covers not only events, but also updates regarding new functionality, bugfixes, changes and more.</p>
           <p><a class="btn btn-default" href="/blog/" role="button">More »</a></p>
         </div>
         <!-- About -->